Proyecto-de-Grado-Brainy-Noise/docker-compose/README.md

-Once you have check the structure of the folders, make sure you are in the same path of the docker-compose, with that run the following command:
+Once you have check the structure of the folders, make sure you are in the same path of the docker-compose, then, run the following command:

 ```sh
 docker-compose up